 City lights, called light pollution, can interfere with viewing.
 So can reflected moonlight.
-The waning crescent moon offers good viewing conditions for this year's North Taurids.
+The first quarter moon may interfere somewhat with viewing for this year's North Taurids.
 The peak number of meteors is expected to be about 7 per hour.

 Meteor showers are named for the constellation they appear to be near.
 The North Taurids Meteor Shower appears near the constellation Taurus the Bull.

 Check out these sites for more information about the North Taurids Meteor Shower, including recommended viewing times for your corner of the globe.

 - Spacedex 2013 Meteor Shower viewing guide